-Curated topics, custom topics, and favorite topics in ContentStudio
+Curated, Custom, and Favorite topics in ContentStudio

 Search and Curate Topics

 ContentStudio learns the context of the words being used in an article and assigns it a topic based on statistical relationships between input phrases and output topics and has been trained on a large dataset with the most modern machine learning techniques.
-The tier based approach addresses the fundamental problem in searching i.e. finding niche relevant and keywords specific content.
+The tier-based approach addresses the fundamental problem in searching i.e. finding niche relevant and keywords specific content.

 Clicking the help icon assists you in choosing the correct search patterns and it is done with the help of examples.